Effective January 18, 2022

 An action or proceeding by you to enforce an obligation, duty or right arising under this Agreement or by law with respect to your account(s) or any account service(s) must be commenced within one (1) year after the cause of action accrues.Back to Top

 You agree, for yourself (and the person or entity you represent if you act as a representative or agent of another) to the terms of this Agreement, including without limitation schedules of fees.
 You authorize us to deduct these fees directly from the account balance as they accrue.
 You will pay any additional reasonable fees for services you request which are not covered by this Agreement.
-On joint and certain other accounts, each of you also agrees to be jointly and severally liable for any and all fees, other amounts owed to us in connection with the account, including but not limited to, overdrafts, and indemnification liabilities under this Agreement.
+On joint and certain other accounts, each of you also agrees to be jointly and severally liable for any and all fees and other amounts owed to us in connection with the account, including but not limited to, overdrafts and indemnification liabilities under this Agreement.
 This is the case whether the fee, obligation, or liability is caused by you or by another with access to your account.
 Payment of such fees, amounts, and obligations is due immediately, and can be deducted directly from the account balance whenever funds are available.
 An account debit for part of the amount due is not a waiver of the balance due.
 You have no right to defer payment of these liabilities, and you are liable regardless of whether you signed the item or benefited from the service or activity which created the liability.Back to Top

 You agree to reimburse us for any and all claims, damages, losses, liabilities, expenses and, to the extent permitted by law, costs including reasonable attorneys’ fees and collection agencies’ fees, we incur with respect to the collection of overdrafts or other amounts due from you under this Agreement, or otherwise in connection with your account.
-You agree to pay our attorneys’ fees and costs, in addition to any obligations described above, in the event that we shall prevail in any legal proceeding arising out of your account or this Agreement.
+You agree to pay our attorneys’ fees and costs, in addition to any obligations described above, in the event that we shall prevail in any legal proceeding arising out of your account or this Agreement, including any legal proceeding that you initiate arising out of your account or this Agreement.
 You also agree to indemnify, defend, and hold us harmless from any and all claims, damages, losses, liabilities, expenses, and costs including attorneys’ fees, arising in connection with services provided under this Agreement, except to the extent arising out of our gross negligence or willful misconduct.
 We will not be responsible for any loss to you caused by an event that is beyond our control, including, but not limited to, natural disasters, wars, acts of terrorists, riots, strikes, computer failure, or the loss or interruption of power, communication, or transportation facilities.
 We will not be responsible for any acts or omissions of a third party not under our direct control, including without limitation, a clearinghouse, service provider, or Federal Reserve Bank.
 In no event shall we be liable to you for special, punitive, or consequential damages from the performance of services in connection with the account, unless otherwise required by law.
-There are no third party beneficiaries of this Agreement and we will not be responsible to any third party for services performed in connection with this Agreement.
+There are no third-party beneficiaries of this Agreement and we will not be responsible to any third party for services performed in connection with this Agreement.